Low-Cost Dental Cleaning Clinic Information

 Licking County Humane Society offers Low-Cost Dental Cleaning Clinics to help prevent painful mouths and to extend longevity to our community’s pets!

-Our Dental Clinics are held once a week (on Fridays) at LCHS, 825 Thornwood Dr. Heath, OH 43056.
+Our Dental Clinics are held once or twice a week at LCHS, 825 Thornwood Dr. Heath, OH 43056.

 There is a lot of interest in these clinics, so it may be some time until you hear back from us to schedule.

 Availability is based on type (dog/cat), size and the pets we currently have at the shelter.
 Once a clinic is full, registration begins for the following clinic.
 We appreciate your patience.

 Please note there is a $25 LCHS veterinarian exam fee per animal for all appointments in addition to the Clinic prices.